Can I collect rock and mineral specimens on field trips?

 No; because of tour logistics and host company requirements, all participants must ride in vehicles provided by the CMAEF.

-Can I get my credit hours early from SPACE?
+Can I get my credit hours early from CSM?

 The Teacher Enhancement Office and the Colorado School of Mines are not responsible for meeting deadlines for credits toward teacher recertification and/or salary increases.
 Official transcripts will be available upon request approximately two weeks after the instructor submits course grades to the CSM Teacher Enhancement Office.